sharovatov/teamlead/articles/tests-howtostart.md

 If the developer picks the returned feature straight away, context switch costs apply.

-I’ve mentioned studies on context switching costs in my [code review limits to applicability](https://hackernoon.com/code-review-its-bad-expensive-and-ineffective-in-most-cases):
+I’ve mentioned studies on context switching costs in my [code review limits to applicability](https://hackernoon.com/code-review-its-bad-expensive-and-ineffective-in-most-cases) article:

 > There are multiple publications on how multitasking and switching contexts are ineffective:
 >